 I am Thang Dang.
 I come from Vietnam, and my full Vietnamese name is Đặng Đình Thắng.
-I am currently a PhD student in economics at Department of Economics and Related Studies (DERS), University of York, the United Kingdom, where I work under the supervision of Dr Thomas Cornelissen and Professor Marc Suhrcke.
-I am also affiliated with the Applied MicroEconometrics Cluster (AME) and Health Econometrics and Data Group (HEDG) at DERS.
+I am currently a Ph.D. student in economics at Department of Economics and Related Studies (DERS), University of York, the United Kingdom, where I work under the supervision of Professor Thomas Cornelissen and Professor Marc Suhrcke.
+I am also affiliated with the Applied MicroEconometrics Cluster (AME) and Health Econometrics and Data Group (HEDG) at the DERS.

-My primary research interests are topics in applied microeconomics with focuses on health, labour, education and development.
+My primary research interests are topics in applied microeconomics with focuses on health, labour, education, and development.
 Meanwhile, my secondary realm is applied micro-econometrics with a concentration of economic evaluation of public policies and interventions at the individual level using state-of-the-art econometric techniques.
-My PhD research mostly focuses on the microeconomic analysis of child development.
+My Ph.D. research mostly focuses on the microeconomic analysis of child development.
+I graduated bachelor’s degree in economics from UEH, Vietnam in 2009.
+I earned my master’s degree in economics from Victoria University of Wellington, New Zealand in 2015.
+My master’s supervisor was Dr. Yu-Wei Luke Chu.

 I am also a lecturer of economics at School of Economics, University of Economics Ho Chi Minh City (UEH), Vietnam where I have worked since December 2009.
 I delivered some courses and modules at UEH including labour economics, health economics, environmental economics and cost-benefit analysis for undergraduate students, and labour economics and development economics for master students at UEH.
-I graduated bachelor in economics from UEH, Vietnam in 2009.
-After that, I studied my master of economics from Victoria University of Wellington, New Zealand in 2015.
-My master’s supervisor was Dr Yu-Wei Luke Chu.
+For more information about me, please see my full CV.
+I also have other following pages: UEH, SSRN, IDEAS, Google Scholar, ORCID ID and Research Gate.